 Baroque Week.
 Patron: Trevor Pinnock CBE Artistic Director: Theresa Caudle

 BAROQUE WEEK is for baroque wind, string and continuo players and up to ten singers, but there are also opportunities for instrumentalists to sing.
-Plucked continuo as well as keyboard players will be welcome.
+Plucked continuo instruments as well as keyboard players are very welcome.
 String players should use gut strings and a baroque bow.
 You should be a competent sight-reader and confident playing or singing one-to-a-part.
-Most of the repertoire will be played at A415 although there may be some opportunities to play at A392.
-For singers the course offers a rare chance to sing arias, cantatas and solo motets with small groups of instruments as well as working in vocal consorts.
+Most of the repertoire will be played at A415 although there may be some opportunities to play at A392 and A440.
+For singers the course offers a rare chance to sing arias, cantatas and solo motets with small groups of instruments as well as working in one-to-a-part vocal ensembles.
 Full or part bursaries may be available for those who would otherwise be unable to attend.

 “Everyone is so friendly, standard is high, tutors fantastic, well organised - a great experience”